jasonramirez/jasonramirez/app/views/posts/fixed_position_on_ios.md

 # Fixed Position Bug on iOS

-The `fixed` value for the `position` property has a very noticeable glitch in iOS9 (and parhaps many other versions). ==When you scroll vertically, the `fixed` elements can take a slightly different position than intended.==
+The `fixed` value for the `position` property has a very noticeable glitch in iOS9 and parhaps many other versions. ==When scrolling vertically the `fixed` elements can take a different position than intended.== A fixed header could settle 5 to 10 pixels from the top, or a footer might get cut off.

-We can somewhat fix it by establishing the height and width of the body and html, while simultaneously setting the overflow to auto and webkit-overflow-scrolling to touch.
+We can fix it by establishing the height and width of the `body` and `html` and setting the `overflow` to auto and `webkit-overflow-scrolling` to touch.

-==Fix:==
+==Fixed Position Scrolling Solution:==

 ```scss
 body,